jkrauth/shg_frog/README.md

 ## Setting up

-tested with Python 3.7

 ### Software dependencies

 * most of the dependencies (pyqt5, pyqtgraph, pyyaml, matplotlib, imageio) are installed automatically with the pip command.
 Additionally you need to install
-  * [labdevices](https://github.com/jkrauth/labdevices) for the camera, stage, and spectrum analyzer
   * [prologix-gpib-ethernet](https://github.com/nelsond/prologix-gpib-ethernet) for spectrum analyzer
   * [Vimba SDK](https://www.alliedvision.com/en/products/software.html) from Allied Vision
 * QtDesigner, in case you want to modify the GUI